 There are four basic classes of body moisturizers: ointments, oils, creams and lotions (listed in decreasing order of moisturizing power).
 It should be noted that all of the moisturizer products mentioned in this article are available without prescription.

-Ointment moisturizers have the greatest ability to trap moisture in the skin, but they have the greasy consistency and feel of Vaseline Petroleum Jelly.
-People often shy away from using them because of the greasy feel, but this can be minimized by applying a small amount and rubbing it into the skin well.
+- The have the greatest ability to trap moisture in the skin, but they have the greasy consistency and feel of Vaseline Petroleum Jelly.
 Examples of effective ointment moisturizers include Aquaphor and plain Vaseline Petroleum Jelly.
-In addition to brand name moisturizers, some common household products, such as Crisco vegetable shortening, can be used as very inexpensive body moisturizers.
-Again, the key to using an ointment is to apply small amounts and rub it in well.
+Some common household products, such as Crisco vegetable shortening, can also be used as very inexpensive body moisturizers.
+The key to using an ointment is to apply small amounts and rub it in well.

-Oil moisturizers are less greasy but still effective.
+- These are less greasy but still effective.
 Examples of oils that can be applied directly to the skin include baby oil, mineral oil, vegetable oil, and bath oil.
-Bath oils used in the bath water make the tub too slippery and should not be used.
 It is preferable to apply bath oils after getting out of the tub or shower, just as you would other moisturizers, directly to damp skin immediately after a light toweling off to partially dry the skin.

-Cream moisturizers are usually white and disappear when rubbed into the skin without leaving a greasy feel.
-As a result they tend to be more popular than ointments.
+- These are usually white and disappear when rubbed into the skin without leaving a greasy feel.
 Examples of effective cream moisturizers include Original Eucerin Cream, Aquaphilic, Cetaphil Moisturizing Cream, Vaseline Cream, Eutra/Elta, Nutraderm, Moisturel, Nivea, Nutraplus, Complex-15, Carmol, Pen-Kera, and Neutrogena Hand Cream (especially helpful for dry, chapped hands).